lukaszstefanowski97/avid-ctms-example/README.md

 Once we find an asset we log it's ID and then using it we make a call to the function 'get asset by id'.
 As a result we should see a JSON file with asset's body.

+You can set your host by overriding 'host' variable (index.js line 9).